Ratici24/webstore-django/README.md

-# Course Store Template
+# Git test

-Template for Django course
+course for git